Premier League 2023-24 fixture release: Key dates for Newcastle after fixture ‘leak’

-Premier League key dates as ‘leaked’ image shows Newcastle, Man United & Liverpool fixtures
+Premier League 2023-24 fixtures: ‘Leaked’ image lists Newcastle, Man United & Liverpool games

 Newcastle United will find out the 2023-24 Premier League fixtures at 9am on Thursday, June 15.